mysterious-ranger301/SPL/README.txt

 this README.txt file.
 You can use this module in any of your Python programs (I assume your version if Py3 and you have Windows, but I think it should work with Py2).
 What this module does, is it lets your program open files with their appropriate apps.
-For example, you say spl.Open('Test.txt'), Python will open that file in, say, notepad.
+For example, you say spl.cmdUseStart('Test.txt'), Python will open that file in, say, notepad.
 For macOSX users, I have a version for macOS, (github.com/mysterious-ranger301/SPL_for_mac) but most of the features rely on Windows, and only Windows, so the command line features will be disabled.
 Replace